 “But I don’t think I’ll make it that long!”
 Tom said, holding his stomach.
 “What are we going to do until then?
 I’ll die of hunger!”

-“Nobody is going to die of hunger,” Mom replied while rolling her eyes.
+“Nobody is going to die of hunger,” Wendy replied while rolling her eyes.
 “If you’re going to keep bothering me, it will take me longer to get dinner ready.”

 “OK, fine, but then can we have dessert?”
-Tom asked, deciding that he didn’t want to wait longer than a half hour.
+Tom asked.
+“Half an hour is too long to wait.”

 Just then, Anne walked into the kitchen.
 Having heard the word ‘dessert,’ she got excited.
 “What are we having for dessert?
 Mmmm… can we have chocolate cake?”